MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 If Microsoft updates a Compliance Manager template that you extended, your assessment will inherit those updates once you accept them.
 Your assessment will retain the additional attributes you applied to the assessment when you extended it.

 Custom assessments that you create do not receive any template updates from Microsoft.
-Custom assessments can receive improvement action updates, but any Microsoft updates to control mapping between assessments and improvement actions do not apply to custom templates.
+Custom assessments can receive improvement action updates, but any Microsoft updates to control mapping between assessments and improvement actions don't apply to custom templates.

 > [!NOTE]
 > Updates to assessments apply only at the group level.
 If you have two assessments built from the same template that exist in two different groups, each assessment will have a pending update notification, and you’ll need to accept the update to each assessment in its respective group individually.